 Her ingenious use of this amazing product consisted of covering three windows within the exhibition space with Contra Vision perforated window film.
 This allowed vision out while additional white vinyl lines applied inside, created a map of the Venice canal system.

 However, on the outside of the window, a view of the Rialto bridge and part of the canal was printed onto the film, creating a solid image appearance.

 A series of mirrors allowed exhibition visitors to see through the window and view the printed image from the outside.
 This illusion created intrigue as to how a view of the Rialto could be seen from this vantage point.

 From inside, visitors could only see through to the dark external courtyard walls, but when looking through the mirrors they were presented with a completely different view – one of light, space and the beauty of Venice.

-Contra Vision Perforated Film, never fails to amaze and delight the public with how its magical qualities create visual illusions, but this installation utilised the product in a way never seen before.
+Contra Vision perforated window film never fails to amaze and delight the public with how its magical qualities can inspire architects to utilize the product in a way never seen before.

 Printed by Insite Graphics, The Spaces Between is a notable installation and it resonates strongly with the Contra Vision brand.